damilab/CaddieSet/README.md

 - **WEIGHT-SHIFT**: Angle formed by a line connecting left ankle to left pelvis
 - **FINISH-ANGLE**: Angle formed by a line connecting left ankle to right hip

+## Citation
+If you use our dataset or find our work is relevant to your research, please cite: